dgroenewoud/AUG-MAGMA/README.md

 mapping assigns SNVs to genes based on overlap with gene bodies or 10kb flanks.
 Please refer to our publication for instructions on how to build custom SNV-to-gene mappings such as mappings that incorporate regulatory interactions.

-Enter the ./tutorial/input/annotations/ directory and execute the following command (where X and Y represent the flank size in kb) twice (that is, once for X and Y both set to 0 and once for X and Y both set to 10):
+Enter the ./tutorial/input/annotations/ directory and execute the following command (where X and Y represent the flank size in kb) twice (that is, once for X and Y both set to 0, and once for X and Y both set to 10):

-</path/to/magma>                                       # insert path to magma executable
+</path/to/magma-executable>                            # insert path to magma executable
 --annotate  window=X,Y                                 # to exclude flanks either set X and Y to 0 or do not add the "window=X,Y" modifier at all
 --snp-loc   </path/to/binaries/prefix.bim>             # ./tutorial/input/binaries/g1000_eur.bim
 --gene-loc  </path/to/annotations/gene.loc.file>       # ./tutorial/input/annotations/NCBI37.3.gene.loc
---out       </path/to/annotations/genes_uXdY>          # ./tutorial/input/annotations/genes_u10d10
+--out       </path/to/annotations/genes_uXdY>          # ./tutorial/input/annotations/genes_uXdY

+We then run the Rscript.
+The duration of the entire process depends on several variables (such as the number of cores used for parallel execution, the number of permutations requested, properties of the summary statistics and the mappings themselves, and so forth) but is usually no more than 12 hours.
+The Rscript is executed from the linux command line and requires several inputs.
+The most basic command is as follows:

+nohup
+/path/to/R/interpeter                                                  # insert path to the R interpreter
+/path/to/Rscript                                                       # insert path to the Rscript
+--magma </path/to/magma-executable>                                    # insert path to magma executable
+--sumstat </path/to/summary-statistics-file>                           # ./tutorial/input/sumstats/UKBB.GWAS1KG.EXOME.CAD.SOFT.META.PublicRelease.300517.txt
+--sumstat-id [column index of column containing rs-identifier]         # 2
+--sumstat-pval [column index of column containing p-value]             # 10
+--sumstat-nsample [column index of column containing sample size]      # 11
+--binaries </path/to/binaries/prefix>                                  # ./tutorial/input/binaries/g1000_eur
+--baseline-model </path/to/annotations/baseline-prefix.genes.annot>    # ./tutorial/input/annotations/baseline-prefix.genes.annot
+--augmented-model </path/to/annotations/augmented-prefix.genes.annot>  # ./tutorial/input/annotations/augmented-prefix.genes.annot
+--gene-set-file </path/to/gene-set-file>                               # ./tutorial/input/sets/c5.go.bp.v7.4.entrez.gmt
+--output </path/to/output/directory/>                                  # ./tutorial/output/
+&